In Events on

 There is Glastonbury for art lovers, Davos for Economists, Comic-Con for pop-culture addicts, and then there is Web Summit for us geeks.
 Do you understand now?
-Ok, I’ll stop with the metaphors and really explain what the last conference we attended was about.
+Ok, I’ll stop with the metaphors and really explain what the last conference we attended in Lisbon was about.

 Simply put – Web Summit is the best tech conference on the planet!
 This is the top technology-related conference and a gathering place of the world’s top founders, CEOs, policymakers, startups, and tech enthusiasts.
 Once a year, they discuss the latest trends in the digital world, exchange experiences, and inspire themselves for the year ahead.
 This year, we all met in Lisbon, Portugal, for what turned out to be a truly unforgettable event.